Theory of a Deadman’s "Say Nothing" Tour at The Egyptian Room on 02/12/22

 Old National Centre in Indianapolis, Indiana

-After a four-year absence, Canada’s Theory of a Deadman FINALLY returned to Indianapolis Friday night.
-Their U.S. headlining tour in support of their latest release, “Say Nothing,”had been postponed for nearly two years because of (do I really even need to say it?)
+After a four-year absence, Canada’s Theory of a Deadman FINALLY returned to Indianapolis Friday, February 12, 2022.
+Their U.S. headlining tour in support of their latest release, “Say Nothing,” had been postponed for nearly two years because of (do I really even need to say it?)
 COVID.
 Although the tour originally didn’t have an Indy date scheduled, Old National Centre was chosen to be the venue for the band’s return to the road, making this correspondent - and a couple thousand other fans - So Happy.

 My life had been postponed for a few weeks to COVID, too, so I was chomping at the bit to be back in the photo pit, especially for such a great lineup at one of my favorite venues.
 Kentucky-based Black Stone Cherry rocked a terrific set to get the crowd revved up; to see/learn more about that, check out my review and photos below.